 (Anthony Peruma, Samuel A. Malachowsky, and Daniel E. Krutz; Conference Paper, 2018-08-15)

 SWEN 261 – Introduction to Software Engineering

 An introductory course in software engineering, emphasizing the organizational aspects of software development and software design and implementation by individuals and small teams within a process/product framework.
 Topics include the software lifecycle, software design, user interface issues, specification and implementation of components, assessing design quality, design reviews and code inspections, software testing, basic support tools, technical communications and system documentation, team-based development.
 A term-long, team-based project done in a studio format is used to reinforce concepts presented in course.
-(Prerequisites: CSCI 142 or CSCI 243; Offered: Fall/Spring Semesters, Multiple Sections )
+(Prerequisites: CSCI 142 or CSCI 243; Offered: Typically both Fall and Spring Semesters, Multiple Sections )